 Summary: Drying weed

-The best way to dry marijuana is to do it as slowly as possible.
+The best way to dry weed is to do it as slowly as possible in a controlled environment.
 Drying weed slowly brings out optimal taste, smell, appearance, and overall bud quality.
 After you’ve determined when to harvest marijuana plants you should dry them properly and then make sure to properly cure your weed once it is dry.

 The best humidity to dry weed is 50%.
 The best temperatures for drying weed is around 65-70 degrees.
 Drying times will be impacted if the temperature or humidity fall above or below these levels.